Brian Lara: International career

 In January 1993, Lara scored 277 versus Australia in Sydney.
 This, his maiden Test century in his fifth Test, was the turning point of the series as West Indies won the final two Tests to win the series 2–1.
-Lara went on to name his daughter Sydney after scoring 277 at SCG.
+Lara went on to name his daughter Sydney after scoring 277 at the SCG.

 Lara holds several world records for high scoring.
 He has the highest individual score in both first-class cricket (501 not out for Warwickshire against Durham in 1994) and Test cricket (400 not out for the West Indies against England in 2004).
 Lara amassed his world record 501 in 474 minutes off only 427 balls.
 He hit 308 in boundaries (10 sixes and 62 fours).
 His partners were Roger Twose (115 partnership – 2nd wicket), Trevor Penney (314 – 3rd), Paul Smith (51 – 4th) and Keith Piper (322 unbroken – 5th).
 Earlier in that season Lara scored six centuries in seven innings while playing for Warwickshire.

 He is the only man to have reclaimed the Test record score, having scored 375 against England in 1994, a record that stood until Matthew Hayden's 380 against Zimbabwe in 2003.
 His 400 not out also made him the second player (after Donald Bradman) to score two Test triple-centuries, and the second (after Bill Ponsford) to score two first-class quadruple-centuries.
 He has scored nine double-centuries in Test cricket, third after Bradman's twelve and Kumar Sangakkara's eleven.
 As a captain, he scored five double-centuries, which is the highest by any one who is in charge.
-In 1995 Lara in the Test match away series against England, scored 3 hundreds in three consecutive Matches which earned him the Man of the Series award.
+In 1995 Lara in the Test match away series against England, scored 3 centuries in three consecutive Matches which earned him the Man of the Series award.
 The Test Series was eventually drawn 2–2.
 He also held the record for the highest total number of runs in a Test career, after overtaking Allan Border in an innings of 226 played at Adelaide Oval, Australia in November 2005.
-This was later broken by Sachin Tendulkar of India on 17 October 2008 whilst playing against Australia at Mohali in the 2nd Test of the Border–Gavaskar Trophy 2008.